nielrenned/aoc2022/README.md

 After that, parsing the instructions wasn't too bad.
 Something like this `"move 1 from 2 to 1"` could be split on the spaces, and then we can ignore the words `move`, `from`, and `to`.
 Python's `namedtuple` type was nice here to do print-debugging along the way, but not really necessary.

 After the instructions were parsed, we could use Python's `list` operations to do all the heavy lifting for us!

+### Day 6

+This puzzle was the quickest one yet.
+We can use the power of Python's `set` class again, since it "removes" duplicates.
+For each slice of length `n`, we can check `len(set(slice)) == n` to see if the slice contains `n` unique characters.
+Just like last time, this is sort of overkill for the job, but it makes the code short and sweet.